yuri-spizhovyi-mit/ET6-Programming-With-Python/2__python_self_study_1/just_enough_python.md

 ## String Manipulation

 The data type used for storing and manipulating text data.
-Strings will be the main type of data used in Welcome to Python.
+Strings will be the main type of data used in the first Python workshops.

 ```py
 # string length